Hannibal Buress: Personal life

-After living in New York City, Buress moved back to his hometown of Chicago in 2017 and settled in its Wicker Park neighborhood.
+After living in New York City, he moved back to his hometown of Chicago in 2017 and settled in its Wicker Park neighborhood.
 Buress is a fan of the Chicago White Sox.

 In December 2017, Buress was arrested in Miami for disorderly intoxication.
 Bystander footage of the arrest showed Buress mocking the police officers and demanding to know why he was being arrested.
 The arrest report revealed that Buress was detained because he approached the police officers and would not stop asking them to call an Uber for him.
 Buress later stated, "I asked the [officer] to call me an Uber, and he said, 'No.' He told me to leave the street.
 I go into this bar to get a phone charger for an Uber.
 He follows me into the bar, and told me I'm too drunk to go inside. [...]
 'If I can't be on the street, where do you want me to be?'
 I ask him.
 I was in a state of trying to get home. [...]
 I don't really believe I was at fault."
 The case was later dismissed.
 The Miami New Times reported that the arresting officer has an alleged history of violence and was previously disciplined by internal affairs for an alcohol-fueled assault.
 The report was included by Buress in a televised stand-up routine he did at the Olympia Theater in Miami, in August 2019.
 In July 2020, Buress brought a lawsuit against the City of Miami and the officers involved for constitutional violations in connection with the incident.
-The case is currently proceeding in the United States District Court for the Southern District of Florida.
+The case is currentlyproceeding in the United States District Court for the Southern District of Florida.

-Buress stated in a September 2018 interview that he had "quit drinking" after a number of "different situations [happened] that were alcohol fuelled," such as "arguments" stating that the ways he had handled things "were not smooth, just messy shit."
+Buress stated in a September 2018 interview that he had "quit drinking" after a number of "different situations [happened] that were alcohol fuelled", such as "arguments" stating that the ways he had handled things "were not smooth, just messy shit".

-Buress owns a building in Chicago and in 2017 removed residential tenants in order to convert the property into Airbnb short-term rental units.
-In October 2019 he posted a tweet against Bernie Sanders' call for rent control and asked for donations to an Illinois landlords association, leading to Twitter users criticizing him with the phrase "Hannibal Buress is a landlord".
+Buress owns a building in Chicago; in 2017, he removed residential tenants in order to convert the property into Airbnb short-term rental units.
+In October 2019, he posted a tweet against Bernie Sanders's call for rent control and asked for donations to an Illinois landlords association, leading to Twitter users criticizing him with the phrase "Hannibal Buress is a landlord".
 Buress later stated that he regretted his now-deleted tweets, which he claimed were jokes meant to stir up controversy.
-He attributed the criticism he received to fallout over comments he made on Bernie Sanders' age.
+He attributed the criticism he received to fallout over comments he made on Sanders's age.
 Buress also said a housing charity had refused his $4,000 donation due to his perceived landlord advocacy.

-Buress has a one-year old daughter.